Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/TestCases.md

     Benchbase Workload SF=16 (warehouses for TPC-C)
     This includes no queries.
 Benchbase runs the benchmark This experiment compares run time and resource consumption of Benchbase queries in different DBMS.
-System metrics are monitored by a cluster-wide installation.
 Benchbase data is generated and loaded using several threads.
 Benchmark is 'tpcc'.
 Scaling factor (e.g., number of warehouses) is 16.
-Benchmarking runs for 300 minutes.
+Benchmarking runs for 5 minutes.
+Target is based on multiples of '1024'.
+Factors for benchmarking are [].
+System metrics are monitored by a cluster-wide installation.
 Benchmark is limited to DBMS PostgreSQL.
+Import is handled by 1 processes (pods).
 Loading is fixed to cl-worker19.
 Benchmarking is fixed to cl-worker19.
 SUT is fixed to cl-worker11.
-Loading is tested with [1] threads and [1] target factors of base 1024, split into [1] pods.
+Loading is tested with [1] threads, split into [1] pods.
-Benchmarking is tested with [16] threads and [8] target factors of base 1024, split into [1] pods.
+Benchmarking is tested with [16] threads, split into [1] pods.
 Benchmarking is run as [1] times the number of benchmarking pods.
 Experiment is run once.